Whittier Mansion

-Whittier Mansion is an historical building at 2090 Jackson Street in San Francisco, California, US.
-It is listed on the National Register of Historic Places and is also a San Francisco Designated Landmark.
+Whittier Mansion is a historic building that has served as a private residence, the West Coast headquarters of the Nazi Party, and has been occupied by The California Historical Society.
+It is located at 2090 Jackson Street in the Pacific Heights neighborhood of San Francisco, California.
+The mansion is one of few buildings to survive the 1906 Earthquake, and is listed on the National Register of Historic Places and is also a San Francisco Designated Landmark.
+It is purported to be haunted.